-I have been passionate about growing and evolving on a personal, professional and spiritual level for the past 30 years.
-My struggle with food, anxiety, attention issues, life threatening obesity, relationships and all of the pain and shame that go along with having these struggle began when I was just five years old.
-In my teens I also added addictions to alcohol and cigarettes to the mix.
-Through my dedication to my own personal & spiritual growth, including taking a deep dive through healing my family of origin issues for many years, I am grateful to be alcohol free as well as have maintained a 160lb weight loss for the past 18 years.
+My struggle with obesity, alcohol, drugs, and relationships and all of the pain and shame that go along with them began when I was just five years old.
+Through my dedication to my own personal & spiritual growth, including taking a deep dive through healing my family of origin issues for several decades, I am grateful to be in long term recovery with substances as well as with food and my weight.

-Although I knew that my issues with food and weight and later alcohol were an early coping mechanism that I used to deal with the stress of being raised in a dysfunctional family, it wasn’t until I began doing extensive research about what childhood trauma was, it’s various causes and the life long shadow it can cast on a persons life that I realized that I had only understood a small part of the bigger story of why anxiety, attention, food, weight & alcohol had been so difficult for me for so long.
-As I was educating myself about childhood trauma and PTSD…..
+Although I knew that my struggles with food, weight and substances were an early coping mechanism that I used to deal with the stress of being raised in a dysfunctional family, it wasn’t until I began doing extensive research about what childhood trauma was, it’s various causes and the life long shadow it can cast on a persons life that I realized that I had only understood a small part of the bigger story of why I had and still was struggling in so many ways.
+As I was educating myself about childhood trauma…..